ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Servers may rotate keys as a means of revoking tokens issued under old or otherwise expired keys.
 Alternatively, Issuers may include expiration information as metadata alongside the token; See {{metadata}} for more discussion about metadata constraints.
-Both techinques are equivalent since they cryptographically bind expiration to individual tokens.
+Both techniques are equivalent since they cryptographically bind expiration to individual tokens.

 Key rotations should be limited in frequency for similar reasons.
 See